we-do-it-lu/nixos-and-flakes-book/docs/best-practices/remote-deployment.md

 ## Deploy through `nixos-rebuild`

 Using `nixos-rebuild` for remote deployment has the advantage of being similar to deploying to a local host.

+`nixos-rebuild` being a tool of NixOS the deployment must be done from a machine running NixOS else this tool will not be available e.g. if you have installed only Nix package manager on your machine that is not NixOS.

 It only requires a few additional parameters to specify the remote host's IP address, username, and other details.

 For instance, to deploy the configuration defined in the `nixosConfigurations.nixos-test` of your flake to a remote host, use the following command: